 Send a polite email to the interviewer to let them know you appreciated their time and are disappointed you didn’t land the job.
 Somewhere in the note ask them why.
 Was there anything you could have done differently?
 Do they have feedback on your resume or work samples?
 Was the other candidate chosen more qualified, and if so, what skills do you need to work on to get to that level?

 It may work and it may not, you may get a generic reply or you may learn something extremely valuable.
-But you won’t know if you don’t ask.
+But when you don’t get the job, you won’t know why if you don’t ask.